 Few people realize that washing a car in their driveway is an environmentally un-friendly chore.
-Unlike our household wastewater, which goes to the sanitary sewer for treatment, this wash water – a mixture of water, soap, oil, dirt and other pollutants – runs down the street and into the nearest storm drain.
+Unlike our household wastewater, which goes to the sanitary sewer for treatment, car wash water – a mixture of water, soap, oil, dirt and other pollutants – runs down the street and into a storm drain.
 It then dumps into the nearest lake, creek or wetland with no treatment.
 This filthy cocktail is harmful, even poisonous, to fish and wildlife and can wreak havoc on ecosystems.

 Commercial car washes treat wastewater.

-Alternatively, community groups can sell tickets redeemable at environmentally-friendly, commercial car wash facilities throughout the Puget Sound area.
-The Puget Sound Car Wash Association (PSCWA) and Brown Bear Car Wash offer custom-printed car wash tickets to organizations for $1.50 to $2.50 each.
-Groups usually resell them at $6 to $8 each.
-These programs are easy to participate in and the tickets are easy to sell – no sunshine or elbow grease is required.
-Find more information at CharityCarWash.org or brownbear.com.
+Car washing is one way clubs, sports teams and other groups raise money, but Kirkland Public Works asks you to consider environmentally safer fundraiser alternatives.
+One option is to sell tickets for commercial car wash facilities.
+The Puget Sound Car Wash Association (PSCWA) and Brown Bear Car Wash offer custom-printed tickets for organizations to resell at a profit.
+These programs are easy to participate in – no sunshine or elbow grease is required.

-Check out our flyer (pdf) for more information about car wash fundraisers in Kirkland.
+Check out our web page for more information about car washing and fundraisers in Kirkland.